thirumurthis/Learnings/javascript/basics.md

   - Objects
      - `in` operator to check if specific property exits or inherited in an object
      - `hasOwnProperty` function to check if specifi property owned by an object
+     - `delete` operator is used to delete the property in an object. delete returns true or false

  - Primitive type
    - `string`,`number`, `boolean`